 Important Disclosure: The VA mortgage program is available to eligible Veterans only.

-This article on what is a VA loan was written by Luke Skar of Inlanta Mortgage – Madison which serves Wisconsin, Illinois, Minnesota and Florida.
+About the author: This article on what is a VA loan and how do they work was written by Luke Skar of Inlanta Mortgage – Madison which serves Wisconsin, Illinois, Minnesota and Florida.
 Since 1993 Inlanta Mortgage has provided award winning customer service to clients who need to purchase a home or refinance an existing mortgage.

 Luke serves as the Social Media Strategist for Inlanta Mortgage.
 His role is to provide original content for all of their social media profiles as well as generating new leads from his website, www.MadisonMortgageGuys.com NMLS ID #1016